Mahad-10/deskconn/README.md

 $ sudo snap install screen-brightness-server --edge --devmode
 ```

-If you are more of a "traditional" dev:
+If you don't want to use the snap package:
-Clone the project to a location of your preference, install Flask
+Clone the project, install requirements with pip
 and create a systemd job to run automatically on boot.

-To install Flask do:
+To install requirements, do:
-`$ pip3 install Flask`
+`$ pip3 install -r requirements.txt`

 To create a systemd job, run below command and paste the configuration below into it.